ryouchinsa/ryouchinsa.github.io/export/README.md

         └── sneakers.yaml
 ```

-A YOLO text file is saved per an image.

-For a box object, the bounding box is saved.

-Where center_x, center_y, width, and height are float values relative to width and height of the image.
+For a box object, the bounding box is saved. center_x, center_y, width, and height are float values relative to width and height of the image.

 ```
 class_index center_x center_y width height
 0 0.464615 0.594724 0.680000 0.769784
 ```

-For a rotated box, polygon, cubic bezier, line, point, and pixels object, the points coordinates are saved.
+For a rotated box/polygon/cubic bezier/line/point/pixels object, the points coordinates are saved.
 This format is for [YOLOv5](https://github.com/ultralytics/yolov5) and [YOLOv8](https://github.com/ultralytics/ultralytics) Instance Segmentation.

 ```
 class_index x1 y1 x2 y2 x3 y3 ...
 0 0.180027 0.287930 0.181324 0.280698 0.183726 0.270573 ...
 ```

 For a keypoints object, the bounding box and the points coordinates are saved.
 This format is for [YOLOv8](https://github.com/ultralytics/ultralytics) and [YOLO-Pose](https://github.com/TexasInstruments/edgeai-yolov5/tree/yolo-pose).

 ```
 class_index center_x center_y width height x1 y1 v1 x2 y2 v2 x3 y3 v3 ...